stefandenijs/stefandenijs/README.md

 # Welcome :wave:
-My name is Stefan de Nijs and I am student Software Engineering at Avans University of Applied Sciences.
+My name is Stefan de Nijs and I am a student Software Engineering at Avans University of Applied Sciences.

 ## :speech_balloon: Contact me at: